Find out about the VAT place of supply rules if your business sells digital services to private consumers in the EU.

 For many micro and small businesses this requirement may be challenging.
 For micro and small businesses that use payment service providers, try the following approach:

-- telephone number, including the member state dialling code
+- telephone number, including the EU member state dialling code

 If the 2 pieces of information match, that’ll be enough to define the consumer’s location and you can record the details in your accounting records.
-But, if the information does not match, you must contact the consumer and ask them to resolve the discrepancy between the 2 pieces of information.
+If the information does not match, you must contact the consumer and ask them to resolve the discrepancy between the 2 pieces of information.

 Support for VAT MOSS registered micro-businesses

-UK micro-businesses, that are below the current UK VAT registration threshold and are registered for the VAT Mini One Stop Shop (VAT MOSS), may use their best judgement and base their customer location VAT taxation and accounting decisions on a single piece of information.
-That information can be the billing address given by the customer or information given to them by their payment service provider.
+UK micro-businesses, that are below the current UK VAT registration threshold and are registered for the VAT MOSS scheme, may use their best judgement and base their consumer location VAT taxation and accounting decisions on a single piece of information.
+That information can be the billing address given by the consumer or information given to them by their payment service provider.

 Place of supply of educational services